nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(symbols[0]);        // "Symbol(name)"
 ```

 This example uses an `ownKeys` trap that first calls `Reflect.ownKeys()` to get the default list of keys for the target.
 Then, the `filter()` method is used to filter out keys that are strings and begin with an underscore character.
-The proxy object has three properties added, `name`, `_name`, and `nameSymbol`.
+Then, three properties are added to the `proxy` object: `name`, `_name`, and `nameSymbol`.
 When `Object.getOwnPropertyNames()` is called on `proxy`, only the `name` property is returned.
 Similarly, only `nameSymbol` is returned when `Object.getOwnPropertySymbols()` is called on `proxy`.
-The `_name` property doesn't appear in either result because it has been filtered out.
+The `_name` property doesn't appear in either result because it is filtered out.

-While the `ownKeys` proxy trap allows you to alter the keys returned from a small set of operations, it does not affect more commonly used operations such as the `for-of` loop and `Object.keys()`.
-Those cannot be altered using proxies.
+While the `ownKeys` proxy trap allows you to alter the keys returned from a small set of operations, it doesn't affect more commonly used operations such as the `for-of` loop and the `Object.keys()` method.
+Those can't be altered using proxies.

-### Function Proxies Using the `apply` and `construct` traps
+## Function Proxies with the `apply` and `construct` Traps

 Of all the proxy traps, only `apply` and `construct` require the proxy target to be a function.
-You learned in Chapter 3 that functions have two internal methods, `[[Call]]` and `[[Construct]]`, that are executed when a function is called without and with the `new` operator, respectively.
-The `apply` and `construct` traps correspond to those internal methods and let you override them.
+Recall from Chapter 3 that functions have two internal methods called `[[Call]]` and `[[Construct]]` that are executed when a function is called without and with the `new` operator, respectively.
+The `apply` and `construct` traps correspond to and let you override those internal methods.
 The `apply` trap receives, and `Reflect.apply()` expects, the following arguments when a function is called without `new`:

 1. `trapTarget` - the function being executed (the proxy's target)
 1. `thisArg` - the value of `this` inside of the function during the call